 The motorcycle and car owners consider their possessions valuable.
 However, motorcycle and car thefts are common in most countries around the world.
-To prevent the cars and motorcycles from being stolen, the manufacturers use different methods.
-An 'Anti-theft alarm system' or Car Alarm is a type of device or method which prevents the unauthorized access to a motorcycle or car.
+To prevent cars and motorcycles from being stolen, manufacturers use different methods.
+An 'Anti-theft alarm system' or Car Alarm is a type of device or method which prevents unauthorized access to a motorcycle or car.
 Hence, the manufacturers fit such a device to prevent it from being used by an unauthorized person.
-To facilitate this, they install various anti-theft alarm or devices in the cars.
+To facilitate this, they install various devices in cars.

-How does the Anti-theft alarm system or Car Alarm work?
+How does the alarm system or Car Alarm work?

-The anti-theft alarm system alone may not be enough to prevent the car theft.
+The alarm system alone may not be enough to prevent car theft.
 Unfortunately, well-organized crime syndicates are able to bypass such systems.
 It is the most basic technology your car must have.
-You may need a more advanced technology if you want to prevent the vehicle theft.
+You may need a more advanced technology if you want to prevent vehicle theft.

 The best approach is to install an engine immobilizer in a car.
 Nowadays, many vehicles come with pre-installed immobilizer units which can give protection through the ignition system.
 OEM immobilizers function through the ECU/ECM (computers) installed inside the vehicle.

-However, the technology also moved fast in the recent times.
-The luxury cars employ cutting-edge technologies to prevent the unauthorized access to the ignition system.
+However, technology also moved fast in recent times.
+Luxury cars employ cutting-edge technologies to prevent unauthorized access to the ignition system.
 The simple lock and key mechanism are now replaced with the new-age biometric identification and RFID tags.
 Basically, the ECM must be able to read the RFID tag attached to the key for the ignition to take place.
-To further safeguard the system, the manufacturers employ more advanced mechanisms such as the two-way authentication.
-Thus, the anti-theft alarm systems are now at new levels which make the cars secured.
+To further safeguard the system, the manufacturers employ more advanced mechanisms such as two-way authentication.
+Thus, the alarm systems are now at new levels which make the cars secured.

 Besides, some manufacturers use custom names to describe their anti-theft alarm systems.
 For e.g. Toyota uses the term 'Theft Deterrent System'.